Now that the tax season is just about over, it's a great time to clean house, and get rid of old paperwork you don't need.

 -The front page of your 1040.
 You may want to know 20 years from how how much your earned or paid in taxes.

-Questions sometimes can come up about a car loan 10 years after you paid it off, and having the documents will help greatly.
+Questions sometimes can come up about a car loan years after you paid it off (if someone uses it in a crime, for instance) and having the documents will help greatly.

 Even if it is a house you sold 20 years ago and have long since moved from, save the paperwork showing it is no longer yours, in case a later owner or tenant is sued.